The Changing Landscape Of Kosher Meat & Dairy Alternatives

 ‘Vegan’ refers to what’s not in food and is perceived as the food missing something, whereas ‘Plant-based’ refers to what’s in the food and is more likely to be seen as advantageous.
 There’s also the hope that using the term ‘plant-based’ will attract a broader market of consumers, including foodies who don’t strictly adhere to vegan or vegetarian diets.

 There’s even controversy over whether to entitle fake meats as ‘meat’ at all.
 In August, a new state law went into effect in Missouri prohibiting vegan meat manufacturers from labeling their products as ‘meat’ or using terms like ‘sausage.’
 Tofurky has filed a lawsuit against the state in an attempt to continue branding their products as “meats.”
-The Missouri Cattlemen’s Association defends the new law by explaining that its significance is concerning lab-grown meat, which is becoming an increasingly imminent reality in the food industry.
+The Missouri Cattlemen’s Association defends the new law by explaining that it concerns lab-grown meat, which is becoming an increasingly imminent reality in the food industry.

 A Growing Fan Base